 Wednesday, January 25, 2012

-In the hectic weeks before Christmas, I spent my precious alone time curled up on the couch with a cat, eating cookies and looking through the bottomless pile of catalogs from my mail box.
-I was flipping through an Anthropologie catalog when I came across this beautiful heirloom throw. -------------------->
+In the very hectic weeks before Christmas, I spent my precious alone time curled up on the couch with a cat, eating cookies and looking through a bottomless pile of catalogs.

-My first sewing expedition was clothing for my Ken doll.
+My first sewing expedition was clothing for my Ken doll (I wish I had photos of these little masterpieces).
 I was five years old and very proud.
 The material of choice was a sock that lost its mate in the dryer, and the outfit looked a lot like a sleeveless one-sie for grown men.
 It was hideous, but I was hooked.
 I would love to tell you that my skills and style have matured, but I guess miss matched socks and recycled doilies aren't too different…

 7 comments: